Back to top

 - LDL (main ‘bad’) cholesterol: 3mmol/L or below

-- HDL (‘good’) cholesterol: 1mmol/L or above
+- HDL (‘good’) cholesterol: 1mmol/L or above for men, 1.2 mmol/L for women

-- cholesterol ratio TC/HDL: 4mmol/L or below
+- cholesterol ratio TC/HDL: 6mmol/L or below

 - triglycerides: 2.3mmol/L or below

 These figures only give a general idea of normal cholesterol levels.
 It’s important to discuss with your doctor or nurse what your test results mean for you individually.
-They’ll take into account other factors, such as your age, sex, body mass index (BMI), blood pressure, family history and if you smoke.
+They’ll take into account other factors, such as your age, sex, body mass index (BMI), blood pressure, family history, and if you smoke.
 They’ll also consider other health conditions you may have or medicines that you take.

-Levels of cholesterol in your blood can vary from day to day.
+Cholesterol levels in your blood can vary from day to day.
 So, your doctor may want to repeat the test before they recommend any treatment.

 Who should have a cholesterol test?